 Google Trends is showing a massive increase in the number of times people search for “When is the housing market going to crash” as people show concern about whether not it is a wise time to invest in a home.

 Many buyers fear that the current housing boom will have the same outcome as the last housing boom before the great recession of 2008.
 This fear can be heightened as the world is still trying to claw its way out of a health pandemic.
 Furthermore, many first-time homebuyers are in a panic as they don’t want to buy a home during a time of inflation when they don’t have a home to sell.

 Buying real estate has become more expensive as well as highly competitive.
-In some of the most popular states to live in the United States (such as Colorado and California), over half of the homes sold for more than the asking price.
+For example, in some of the most popular states to live in the United States (such as Colorado and California), over half of the homes are sold for more than the asking price.

 To live in sought-after states such as Colorado or California is to live in luxury.
 For example, buying an average home will cost you between $700,000-$800,000 if you want to live in California.

 As the trend of buying a home for more than the asking price continues to grow, some wonder if it is the perfect time to invest in real estate or the worst time.

 Because it is a seller’s market, many consider building a new home instead of looking for homes that are for sale.
 However, the growing price of building materials such as lumber and rising labor costs also is causing an increase in the cost of building a new home.

 My Thoughts: If you are considering purchasing a previously owned home or building a home, it may be hard to make such a huge life decision as the market is more confusing (and competitive) than ever.